-The present value factor, or PV factor, is a number less than one that is used to derive the present value of a receipt of cash on a future date.
+The present value factor is a number less than one that is used to derive the present value of a receipt of cash on a future date.
+It is also known as the PV factor.
 The PV factor is greater for cash receipts scheduled for the near future, and smaller for receipts that are not expected until a later date.
 The concept of the present value factor is based on the time value of money - that is, money received now is worth more than money received in the future, since money received now can be reinvested in an alternative investment to earn additional cash.

 The formula for calculating the present value factor is: